-No one really likes paying bills — which is one reason why automatic bill payments can be very appealing.
+No one really likes paying bills, so the idea of automating the process can be very appealing.

-Automatic bill pay is when you set up recurring transfers or payments from your bank or credit card to pay your bills — phone, tuition, cable, utilities, mortgage or any other payments you owe on a regular basis — each month.
+Automatic bill pay lets you set up recurring transfers or payments from your bank or credit card to pay your bills — phone, tuition, cable, utilities, mortgage or any other payments you owe on a regular basis — on a timeline you designate.

 Here are the main reasons a lot of people take advantage of automatic bill pay:

-In this article, we’ll look at how automatic bill pay works and discuss what Clark does and does not want you to do when you set them up.
+In this article, we’ll look at how automatic bill paying works and discuss what Clark does (and does not) want you to do when you set up your payment system.

-You don’t need to give your routing number and account number to anyone, because your bank initiates the transaction.
-That means your information is never provided to any third party and therefore isn’t at risk.
+You don’t need to give your bank account number to anyone because your bank initiates the transaction.
+That means your banking information is less at risk.

-If you’re using a checking account to make the payments, set up an alert for before the date the payment is supposed to go through so you can be sure you have the funds available and avoid any overdraft charges.
+If you’re using a checking account to make the payments, set up an alert that occurs before the date the payment is supposed to go through.
+That way you can be sure you have the funds available and avoid any overdraft charges.

-With automated debit transactions, you allow a payee to deduct money from your checking or savings account each month by providing your routing and account numbers.
-The problem is, when you give authorization to regularly draft from an account, it is an open-ended arrangement, regardless of your contract with the company.
+With automated debit transactions, you allow a creditor to deduct money from your checking or savings account on a recurring basis.
+You provide the payee with your bank account and routing numbers so it can execute the transaction.
+There’s a big potential downside to this.
+When you give the authorization to draft from your account, it is an open-ended arrangement regardless of your contract with the company.

-Another issue with automatic payments is that regardless of how much money is in your account, that charge is going through.
-If you don’t have the funds in there, you’ll end up owing even more due to expensive overdraft fees and any other fees the payee may charge.
+Also, no matter how much money is in your account, an automated debit will always go through.
+If you don’t have enough money in your account, you’ll end up owing even more because of overdraft fees and any fees the payee might charge.

-Remember when we said Clark Howard had a warning about automatic bill pay?
+Remember when we said Clark had a warning about automatic bill pay?
 It’s this:

 “You never want to give a company the right to draft from your checking account.
 The reason why is: They can mess up!
 That money can disappear from your account and it can be very difficult to get it back.
 What’s a better idea when it comes to automatic payments is set it up where they charge your credit card each month.
 That preserves your rights, and your money is not at risk.”

-That brings us to our final automatic bill pay method.
-Many companies now accept credit card payments online — a much safer alternative for automating your bills.
+Many companies now accept credit card payments online, and that’s a much safer way to automate paying your bills.

-Credit cards offer far better protections for you as a consumer, which is why you should always use a credit card (instead of a debit card or drafts from a savings account) for any payments that could potentially cause you problems — like online transactions.
+Credit cards offer far better protection for you as a consumer, which is why you should always use a credit card (instead of a debit card or drafts from a savings account) for any payments that could potentially cause you problems — such as online automatic payments.

-You can set up automatic payments through your credit card to pay each bill before the due date each month.
+You can set up automatic payments through the company to pay each bill before the due date each month.

-Then, if you see a suspicious charge, you can dispute it immediately — and the process of getting your money back is a lot easier than when you’re hit with false charges on a debit card or to your checking account.
+Then, if you see a suspicious charge, you can dispute it immediately, and the process of getting your money back is usually a lot easier than with debit cards or automatic debit transactions.

-Remember, though, that even when automatic payments are set up on a credit card, it’s crucial that you review your statements for any potential errors or false charges.
+Remember, though, that even when you set up your automatic payments on a credit card, it’s crucial that you review your statement each month for any potential errors or false charges.
 That way you can report them immediately.

-To recap, Clark Howard is a big fan of automatic bill pay as long as you:
+To recap, Clark Howard is OK with automatic bill pay as long as you:

-The biggest factor in calculating your credit score is your payment history — whether you pay your bills on time.
-So when it comes to how you pay your monthly bills, you want to figure out a method works best for you so that your payments stay on track.
+The biggest factor in calculating your credit score is your payment history: whether you pay your bills on time.
+So when it comes to how you pay your monthly bills, you want to figure out a method that works best for you so that your payments stay on track.

 Used correctly, automatic bill pay can go a long way to helping you boost your score.

 Do you use automatic bill pay to help keep your finances in order and your credit in good shape?
-Share your strategies in the comments below!
+Share your strategies in our Clark.com Community.